alex-lt-kong/cuda-motion/README.md

 Otherwise...it is going to be much more complicated:
   * If there is an `FFmpeg` installed by `apt`, remove it first.
-  * Install NVIDIA GPU driver and make sure everything works with `nvidia-smi`.
+  * Install Nvidia GPU driver and make sure everything works with `nvidia-smi`.
-  * Install `FFmpeg` 4.4 with NVIDIA Cuda support following NVIDIA's official guide: https://docs.nvidia.com/video-technologies/video-codec-sdk/ffmpeg-with-nvidia-gpu/.
+  * Install `FFmpeg` 4.4 with Nvidia Cuda support following Nvidia's official guide: https://docs.nvidia.com/video-technologies/video-codec-sdk/ffmpeg-with-nvidia-gpu/.
 Note that as of February 2022, `FFmpeg` 4.5 does not seem to work since it appears to be incompatible with `OpenCV`.

 ### Misc